Richie Furay: SHF band, conversion to Christianity, resolving marriage troubles

+Solo career and Christian music

-After moving from Los Angeles to Sugarloaf Mountain near Boulder, Colorado, Furay formed The Richie Furay Band with Jay Truax, John Mehler, and Tom Stipe, releasing the album I've Got a Reason in 1976, which reflected Furay's newfound beliefs.
-To support the release of this album, Furay formed an alliance with David Geffen and Asylum Records.
-Furay assured Geffen that his album would be Christian influenced but would not be an attempt to preach his newfound beliefs.
-I've Got a Reason did, however, establish Furay as a pioneer in Christian Rock.
+After the dissolution of the SHF band, Furay signed a three-album deal with Asylum Records.
+After moving from Los Angeles to Sugarloaf Mountain near Boulder, Colorado, Furay formed The Richie Furay Band with Jay Truax, John Mehler, and Tom Stipe, releasing the album I've Got a Reason in July 1976, which reflected Furay's newfound beliefs.
+The band then embarked on a three-month tour, opening for acts such as the Beach Boys, the Band, Leon Russell, Hot Tuna, and the Marshall Tucker Band.

+Furay's second solo album, Dance a Little Light, was released in 1978.
+The title track of his final album with Asylum Records, 1979's I Still Have Dreams, was the only Top 40 hit of his solo career, peaking at #39 for three weeks.
+In 1982, Furay released the album Seasons of Change on Myrrh Records, a Christian label.

-Overall, his albums charted unsatisfactorily, and, compounded with the strain of touring wearing on him and his family, he retired as a performer to join the ministry.
-In 1983, Furay became senior pastor of the Calvary Chapel in Broomfield, Colorado, a non-sectarian Christian church in the Denver area.
+Overall, his albums charted unsatisfactorily, and, compounded with the strain of touring wearing on him and his family, he retired as a performer to become a minister.
+In 1983, Furay became senior pastor of the Calvary Chapel in Broomfield, Colorado, a non-denominational Christian church in the Denver area, finally retiring from the position in December 2017.

-In 1989, Fury reunited with Poco to release an album entitled Legacy.